allenlin90/programmingLearning/pythonLearning/automateTheBoringStuffWithPythonProgramming/notes.md

 **Scope**
 1. Variables in different scopes can be called in different conditions. **Global** variables are created when the program starts. **Local** variables can only be called in the same code block.
 If variables are in different functions, they can't affect to each, while only the **Global** variable can be modified by the expression in the function.
 1. Unlike in JavaScript, if the global variable is not reassigned in the global scope, the variable will remain the same (in JavaScript, if a global variable is modified by a function call, the value will change after the function is called.).
 1. We can use keyword `global` before the variable in the function body.
 Therefore, after the function which manipulates the global variable is called, the value of global variable is changed.
-(Note that the `global` variable should be declared in the funciton body with `global variable` before it can be manipulated)
+(Note that the `global` variable should be declared in the funciton body with `global variable` before it can be manipulated).
+However, if we refer mutable values such as `list` and `dictionary`, the variable will still be changed after the fucntion executes.
+We don't need to use `global` keyword to declare.
     ```
     name = "Allen"
     def changeName(newName):